Oath of Allegiance (Ireland): Reaction

 The Collins 22 Society later said of the anti-treaty position, the idea that the oath "was a direct oath to the Crown [was] a fact demonstrably incorrect by an examination of its wording.
 But in 1922 Ireland and beyond, it was the perception, not the reality, which influenced public debate on the issue."

 As the Oath was effectively to the elected government in the Irish Free State, it was also described as the "Crown in Ireland".
 Opposition to this was based on the fact that it was not fully discussed and explained before the Anglo-Irish Treaty was signed in December 1921, and that many of the members of the second Dáil Éireann, elected without opposition in May 1921, had already sworn an Oath to uphold an Irish Republic.

-While the Republican Oath was much mentioned in the Treaty debates of 1921–22, it had taken over a year to arrange to have the oath sworn by the Dáil TDs and IRA volunteers, between May 1919 and August 1920.
-It then became a suitably symbolic reason to oppose the Treaty.

 De Valera and abolition

 When de Valera founded Fianna Fáil as the Republican Party in 1926, he and his party, though agreeing to contest elections, refused to take the Oath.
 However, the assassination of the Vice-President of the Executive Council, Kevin O'Higgins, led the Cumann na nGaedheal government under W. T. Cosgrave to introduce a law requiring all Dáil candidates to pledge that they would take the oath, otherwise they could not contest the election.
 In these circumstances, de Valera took the Oath, declaring that he was simply signing a piece of paper to be admitted to the Dáil.
 In May 1933, de Valera amended the Free State's constitution [at the time, amendable by simple majority in the Dáil], firstly to allow him to introduce any constitutional amendments irrespective of whether they clashed with the Anglo-Irish Treaty, then amended the constitution to remove Article 17 of the constitution which required the taking of the Oath.
 Robert Rowlette, who was elected in October 1933, was the first TD who did not have to take the Oath.